imyanuarginting/Recyclass/README.md

 - **POST /upload-photo**: Upload an image for classification.
 The image should be sent as a form-data request with the key `file`.
 - **GET /classification-result**: Get the classification result.
 This endpoint will return the highest predicted label from the last uploaded image.
-- **GET /location**: Get the location of the Recycling Bank.
+- **GET /locations**: Get the location of the Recycling Bank.
 This endpoint will return a list of Recycling Bank locations by region.
+- **GET /articles**: Get the articles base on plastic type.
+This endpoint will return a list of articles filtered by plastic type.
 ## Example

 Here is an example of how to use the API using cURL: